 Content

-In this section, we will see how to create a table based on an array of objects.
+This section demonstrates how to generate a table using an array of objects.

-You can download the source document and the result document for this example in the regular table demo.
-Description of the example is below.
+You can download the source document and the resulting document in the regular table demo.
+Below is a description of the example.

 {